sytac/fe-case-andrea/README.md

-# Planes, trains and automobiles - Zugmeister
+# Planes, trains and automobiles

+## The Traffic Meister application assignment

  - Create a form which behaves as follows
     - It will display the following drop down menus
         - A list of vehicle types, on load there will be no vehicle selected.
         - A list of vehicle brands, on load and while there is no vehicle selected there will be no vehicle brand selected.